-DATE ISSUED: July 5, 2016 AUTHORITY:
+DATE ISSUED:

+March 15, 2018

+AUTHORITY:

+Gael MacLeod

-- i) the intended recipients, participants or beneficiaries of its programs or services; - ii) the date and time of program and/or service delivery; - iii) the premises from which the program and/or service delivery is made; and - iv) for groups who operate a public facility, changes to the access policy or procedures to the facility for group members or for members of the public. - 9.
+- iv) for groups who operate a public facility, changes to the access policy or procedures to the facility for group members or for members of the public. - 9.
 Groups located within the boundary of Edmonton must conduct casinos within that city.
 Groups located outside of Edmonton may not access casinos within that city.
-(Amended, Aug., 2014) - 10.
+(Amended, Aug.
+2014) - 10.
 Groups may conduct bingo events at any bingo association hall in Alberta, contingent upon approval of the bingo association.
 Bingo associations accepting groups outside of the association's municipality must consult with Bingo Alberta prior to the group conducting a bingo event.
 (Amended, Aug.
 2014) - 11.
 Groups located within the boundary of Calgary must conduct casinos within that city.
 Groups located in close proximity to Calgary may conduct casinos at Century Casino Calgary.
 This area includes Banff to the west, Crossfield to the north, Strathmore to the east and High River to the south.
 (Amended Jul.
 2016) - 12.
-Removed, Aug.
-2014 - 13.
-Outside of Edmonton and Calgary (except as provided for in Standard 11) groups shall normally conduct their casino events at licensed casino facilities situated outside of Edmonton and Calgary which are either in their location or at the casino facility in closest proximity to their location. - 14.
-Provincial groups are eligible to conduct gaming events in any community in the province subject to compliance with Section 3.19 Related Groups Eligibility policy.
-To establish "provincial group status" for gaming licences, groups must establish with the Commission that: - a) the registered charitable objectives of the group have a provincial focus;
+(Deleted Aug.
+2014) - 13.
+Outside of Edmonton and Calgary (except as provided for in Standard 11) groups shall normally conduct their casino events at licensed casino facilities situated outside of Edmonton and Calgary which are either in their location or at the casino facility in closest proximity to their location. - Provincial groups are eligible to conduct gaming events in any community in the province subject to compliance with Section 3.19 - Related Groups - Eligibility policy.
+To establish "provincial group status" for gaming licences, groups must establish with the AGLC that: - a) the registered charitable objectives of the group have a provincial focus; - b) the by-laws of the group provide for the establishment of offices in other Alberta communities; - c) the executive and membership lists of the group indicate that membership is drawn from communities throughout Alberta; and

-- b) the by-laws of the group provide for the establishment of offices in other Alberta communities; - c) the executive and membership lists of the group indicate that membership is drawn from communities throughout Alberta; and - d) the group has a record of program or service delivery and plans to continue to deliver its programs or services to communities throughout Alberta. - 15.
+- d) the group has a record of program or service delivery and plans to continue to deliver its programs or services to communities throughout Alberta. - 15.
 Groups whose structure, programs or services are not identified as being eligible for a gaming licence as specified in the eligibility policies are not eligible for licensing. - 16.
-The terms "charity" and "charitable purpose" as identified in these policies are defined by the Commission solely for the purposes of issuing gaming licences.
-The Commission is not bound by the definition of "charity" or "charitable purpose" used by other authorities or jurisdictions. - 17.
-The interpretation of the eligibility policies rests with the Commission. - 18.
+The terms "charity" and "charitable purpose" as identified in these policies are defined by the AGLC solely for the purposes of issuing gaming licences.
+The AGLC is not bound by the definition of "charity" or "charitable purpose" used by other authorities or jurisdictions. - 17.
+The interpretation of the eligibility policies rests with the AGLC. - 18.
 Notwithstanding anything in these policies, the Board may find eligible for continued licensing any group that in the opinion of the Board, the public benefit to the community derived from the group's program or services is of such importance that it warrants an exception to the policy.

-- All applications for gaming licences shall be reviewed by the Regulatory Division to determine their basic eligibility for licensing.
+- 1. All applications for gaming licences shall be reviewed by the Regulatory Division to determine their basic eligibility for licensing.
 The Regulatory Division shall review each application and attached documents to ensure there is sufficient information to determine the eligibility of the group.
 If more information is required, the Regulatory Division shall contact the group's representative by telephone or in writing and request the required information. - 2.
-To have its eligibility for gaming licensing determined by the Regulatory Division, the applicant group shall submit an application in the prescribed form, signed by the President and Treasurer of the group, and attach the following information:
+To have its eligibility for gaming licensing determined by the Regulatory Division, the applicant group shall submit an application in the prescribed form, signed by the President and Treasurer of the group, and attach the following information: - a) Incorporation Documents: - i) Certificate of Incorporation for groups incorporated under the Societies Act, Part 9 of the Companies Act, Religious Societies Land Act and other statutes;